modelica/fmi-standard.org/pages/faq.md

 - Array variables:
   Allow FMUs to communicate multi-dimensional variables and change their sizes using structural parameters.

-- Clocks and Hybrid Co-Simulation:
+- Clocks and Co-Simulation with events
-  Introduces clocks for synchronization of variables changes across FMUs.
-Allows co-simulation with events.
+  Introduces clocks for synchronization of variables changes across FMUs and event mode in co-simulation

 - Binary Data Type:
   Adds an opaque binary data type to FMU variables to allow, for instance, efficiently exchanging of complex sensor data.